This story has all the elements of a bestselling Brad Thor novel.

 Lt.
 Heckler and more than 9,000 other POWs were repatriated from Stalag Luft 1 by allied forces.
 He was shipped home aboard the U.S. Navy ship USS Monticello

 (AP 61), possibly under the experienced guidance of Troop Commander Maj.
 Charles Keeley.
 On June 3, 1945, 1st

 Lt.
 Heckler arrived in Staten Island.

 Somewhere on that voyage, either by accident or by design, Heckler lost his POW bracelet.
-For 70 years it sat in a Greensboro, N.C. home, a mysterious piece of wartime memorabilia the Keeley family wished to return to the proper family.
+For 70 years it sat in a North Carolina home, a mysterious piece of wartime memorabilia the Keeley family wished to return to the proper family.

 On Jan.
-14, 2014 the bracelet arrived in Anchorage, Ala.
-In the hands of Richard Heckler, former Navy corpsman and grandson of 1st
+14, 2014 the bracelet arrived in Anchorage, Alaska.
+In the hands of Richard Heckler, former Navy Corpsman and grandson of 1st

 Lt.
-Richard Heckler, the POW bracelet had finally arrived home.
+Richard Heckler, the POW bracelet had come full circle.